mikaelweiss/nodrift/MODRINTH.md

 ## Settings

-Requires [Mod Menu](https://modrinth.com/mod/modmenu) to open the settings screen (the mod works without it — you just can't change the slider).
+Requires [Mod Menu](https://modrinth.com/mod/modmenu) to open the settings screen (the mod works without it, you just can't change the slider).
 Your choice is saved to `config/nodrift.json`.

 | Slider         | Feel                                                 |
 | -------------- | ---------------------------------------------------- |